wangzc1233/Prot2Chat/README.md

 ## Prepare input data

-We have provided several PDB file samples in `/pdbs`, and some question - answer samples in `/QA_data`.
+We have provided several PDB file(providing protein structure and sequence information) samples in `/pdbs`, and some question - answer samples in `/QA_data`.
 You can also use your own protein and Q&A data.

 ## Run Prot2Chat in Web